gustavomonteirodev/AWS-CLI/README.md

 --security-group-ids sg-xxxxx0e48105xxxx \
 --subnet-id subnet-xxxxd4008bxxxxxx
    ```
+-You must write a security group and a subnet you want to use.

+-The image I'm using is us-east 1 (virginia)

 <details>
 <summary>Some commands will generate a json message, like this example bellow: </summary>
 <pre>